Eastern Amateur Ski Education Foundation

 How does Eastern Amateur Ski Education Foundation spend its money?

 Eastern Amateur Ski Education Foundation directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Eastern Amateur Ski Education Foundation tax-deductible?